iphone7743/nd013-c1-vision-starter/README.md

 `Improved experiment2 - Recall : `

 ![exp2_recall](./images/imp2_recall.png)

+We can augment the images by converting them to grayscale with a probability of 0.2.
+After this, we have clamped the contrast values between 0.6 and 1.0 such that more lighting datapoints are available for classification.
+A greater part of the images were a bit darker and increasing the brightness to 0.3 provided an even datapoint which could be better classified with the model.The pipeline changes are there in

+More details of the agumentation can be found in `Explore augmentations.ipynb`, and the detailed pipeline is in `experiments/experiment2/pipeline_new.config`.
+However, due to limitation of memory in the VM workspace, we have to resort to batch size of `2`, and step size of `2500`, which is very likely not enough for the network to converge.
+As a result, the performance does improve a lot, compared with reference model.

 Althought we see a decrease in model loss, increase in precision and recall is tiny.
 The inference result is almost the same as that of the reference model, which barely detect anything.
 Thus, there is no pointing showing the inference video here.